 If you are overnighting in Venice, you don’t have to pay the fee because you will pay a tourist tax at your hotel.

-A booking system will go online in the Fall of 2022.
+A booking system went online in the Fall of 2022.
 So you can apply for and pay your fee before arriving.

 7. Tips For How To Get Around Venice